Year 2000 Compliance

 * Managing your suppliers.

-* The possible limitations of any plan and how to develop effective contingency plans.
+* The possible limitations of any plan and how to develop effective contingency

 * The health and safety implications of embedded system problems.